fjonabushi/ConvolutionalNeuralNetwork/README.md

 ---

-## 📊 Results
-Achieved high accuracy on all three datasets in classifying healthy vs. unhealthy cells.
-Detailed metrics and visual results will be updated in the `results/` folder for transparency.

----

 ## ⚠️ Note
-This repository currently contains **only the source code**.
+This repository currently contains **only the source code and final submited thesis**.
 Due to size and licensing constraints, **datasets are not included**.

 ---